 Conveniently located in Manhattan, The Manhattan Institute offers medical assistant classes fit for every schedule, including nights and weekends.
 Our 30-week accredited program gives you both the valuable hands-on classroom training and a guaranteed externship to prepare you to start working in any healthcare facility as soon as you graduate.

 The Manhattan Institute not only has one of the lowest priced Medical Assistant classes in NYC but also offers financial aid to eligible students.
-Get started and become a Medical Assistant!
+Get started with becoming a Medical Assistant today.